icerpc/icerpc-docs/pages/docs/slice/encoding/operation-slice2.md

 ---
 title: Operation
-description: Learn how request and response payloads are encoded with Slice2.
+description: Learn how request and response payloads are encoded with Slice.
 ---

 {% title /%}